iramsk02/community-ai/WebApp Language Translations/Readme.md

 # JSON Translator

-**A small CLI utility to translate JSON string leaves into another language using the Groq LLM API**
+**A small CLI utility to translate JSON string leaves into another language using LLM API**

 ---